How a Skyocean Trade Works

 How are fraudulent documents prevented?
 They are not prevented by a central authority.
 They are made operationally ineffective: a single fraudulent document has no power unless the other independent attestations agree with it.
 Customs, inspectors, forwarders, and banks each post their own record, and convergence is checked automatically.

-What is the role of the transaction identifier?
+What is the role of the trade identifier?
 It is the single key that links the knowledge-graph record, the backend records, the smart contract (if any), and every payment webhook for a given trade.
-It is generated by Skyocean’s backend at order acceptance and is final for the life of the trade.
+It is established when the trade is first executed — by the smart contract for retail and mixed trades, by the backend for institutional-only trades.
+Earlier identifiers used in order drafts or ERP systems are operational references, not canonical, because drafts may never become trades.

 Can a trade’s funding structure change mid-flow?
 No. The split between institutional and retail funding is finalized before the trade begins.
 Changing it mid-flow would require cancelling and re-creating the trade.